Fossils: Cave woman one million years older than thought

 For years scientists believed the Australopithecus africanus species, whose fossils were discovered in the Sterkfontein caves near Johannesburg, had been less than 2.6 million years old.

-The underground complex has yielded more of the early human remains than anywhere else in the world - including the near complete skull discovered in 1947 belonging to an early cavewoman nicknamed Mrs Ples.
+The underground complex has yielded more of the early human remains than anywhere else in the world - including the near complete skull discovered in 1947 belonging to an early cave woman nicknamed Mrs Ples.

 According to the Smithsonian Museum, the species - which walked on two feet - were much shorter than modern-day humans.
-Their male members averaged 4ft 6in (138cm) in height and females averaged 3ft 9in (115cm).
+Males averaged 4ft 6in (138cm) in height and females averaged 3ft 9in (115cm).

 But new radioactive dating techniques suggest Mrs Ples, and the others discovered around her, are actually one million years older than thought.